About Manoj

 Have you ever worked abroad?

-Yes, my very first job was helping with refurbishing a house in Thailand.
-I was the only brave one to climb to the top of the roof to clean tiles – I was paid double for it!
-I was also a tour guide in Thailand and Walkers Tours in Sri Lanka as a Travel Consultant just after finishing.
+Yes, my very first job was helping on a house refurbishment in Thailand.
+I was the only one brave enough to climb on to the roof to clean the tiles – I was paid double for it!
+I was also a tour guide in Thailand and a travel consultant in Sri Lanka.

 Have you experienced culture-shock, if so, where?